Medicare Supplement Plan G is quickly becoming a very popular choice between Medicare Supplement Plans.

 - Part D is Prescription drug coverage.
 Like a Medicare Advantage plan, Medicare Part D is available only from private insurance companies.
 Joining a Medicare Part D plan is voluntary, and you pay a monthly premium for the coverage.
 You must first have Medicare Parts A and B before enrolling in a Part D Rx plan.

 If you are in a “Guarantee-Issue” period or situation, you do not need to answer any of the “health history” or “prescription” questions on the application.
-First you will need to print the appropriate State Anthem application (your state).
-Complete the application and fax it to me at: 800-995-9913, I’ll do the rest to make sure you receive your requested effective date and the application process is quick and accurate.
+First you will need to print the appropriate State Complete the application and fax it to me for processing, I’ll do the rest to make sure you receive your requested effective date and the application process is quick and accurate.
 Please feel free to call me and I will walk you through the application.
 The application process will usually take 1 to 2 weeks to complete.